 ONeal’s Sea Harvest in Wanchese

 You'll find the freshest seafood available at ONeal's Sea Harvest.
-Located right on the Wanchese harbor, this seafood wholesaler is where many of the restaurants in the Outer Banks get their seafood.
+Located right on the Wanchese harbor, this seafood wholesaler is where many of the OBX restaurants get their seafood.

 Take a walk around the retail store and you're sure to find ingredients you haven't seen before.
 If you find something that will help you recreate that onion dip, please let me know!

-Though these aren't restaurants, food lovers won't want to miss visiting Hatteras Saltworks or the Outer Banks Seafood Festival.
+Though these aren't restaurants, they are food related!
+Food lovers won't want to miss visiting Hatteras Saltworks or the Outer Banks Seafood Festival.

 Take some salt home and taste the difference.
 I bought a few bags and have it in my salt shaker on the kitchen table and I'm using the rosemary salt for seasoning when I cook.
 It's delicious!